 Can You Take Strollers On The Disney Skyliner?

 Absolutely!
 All gondolas will accommodate guests with strollers.
-There will also be special gondolas fit to accommodate guests with wheelchairs, ECVs, and other mobility aids.
+There are also special gondolas fit to accommodate guests with wheelchairs, ECVs, and other mobility aids.
 Strollers and mobility aids must fit within a 30″ x 48″ area to board the Disney Skyliner.

-In my family, my daughter and I are eagerly awaiting our next trip so that we can use the Disney Skyliner.
+In my family, my daughter and I love using the Disney Skyliner, we sometimes make dining reservations at certain resorts just so that we can use it.
 I think that this is a fabulous addition to the transportation system.
 I will only get better over time with a possible phase 2 addition to add more resorts and or parks.
 By the way, if you’d like a first-hand look inside the new Disney Skyliner then make sure you check out the video below from our friend Nate over at Paging Mr. Morrow.